-Assuming your home qualifies, you’ll receive investor offers within two business days.
+Assuming your home qualifies, you’ll receive an offer within two business days.
 Yes, you read that correctly.
-You then get five days to respond to the offers before they expire.
+Just two days.
+You then get three days to respond to the offer before it expires.
 They are apparently sent via e-mail.

-From there, you can pick an offer and get a little help from Zillow to close the deal (it’s unclear exactly how much hand-holding they do), or have your agent do the heavy lifting.
+From there, you can go with their offer and get a little help from Zillow to close the deal (it’s unclear exactly how much hand-holding they do), or have your agent do the heavy lifting.

 If you don’t already have an agent, Zillow can connect you to one in your area.
 It will be a so-called “Premier Agent,” which I believe is someone who advertises on Zillow.

-Anyway, once it’s through inspection(s), you can either accept the offer or decline them all.
-They are all no-obligation.
-You can even list with your own agent on the MLS or simply take your home back off the market.
+The important thing to remember is their offer is no-obligation.
+If unhappy, you can list with your own agent on the MLS or simply take your home back off the market.

 Put simply, it’s yet another avenue to sell your home, and another opportunity for agents to link up with homeowners via Zillow.